beeker-tech/beeker/README.md

 A space dedicated to all beeker technical issues, for bêta testers.

-Please report your issues in Issues tab above ⬆️.
+Please report your issues in "Issues" tab above ⬆️.